Tom Acker

-Thomas James Acker (March 7, 1930 – January 4, 2021) was an American baseball pitcher who played his entire career for the Cincinnati Reds in four seasons of Major League Baseball (MLB) from 1956 to 1959.
+Thomas James Acker (March 7, 1930 – January 4, 2021) was an American baseball player.
+He was a pitcher for the Cincinnati Reds in four seasons of Major League Baseball (MLB) from 1956 to 1959.
 He batted and threw right-handed and served primarily as a relief pitcher.

 Acker was signed as an amateur free agent by the New York Giants in 1948 and played for two of their minor league affiliates until 1950, when the Buffalo Bisons drafted him in that year's minor league draft.
 After spending one season with the organization, he was traded to the Cincinnati Reds in October 1951, the same month he drafted into the US Army.
 As a result, he missed the 1952 and 1953 seasons.
 Upon his return from the army, he pitched in the minors until 1956, when the Redlegs promoted him to the major leagues.
 He played his last game on September 20, 1959, and subsequently worked at the Meadowlands Racetrack from its opening in 1976 until 1992.

 Early life

 Acker was born in Paterson, New Jersey, on March 7, 1930.
 His father, Tom Sr., worked as a police officer in Fair Lawn, New Jersey.
-Consequently, Acker grew up in that city and attended Fair Lawn High School.
+Acker grew up in that city and attended Fair Lawn High School.
 There, he pitched for the school team that won its league and state championships from 1946 to 1948.
 In his senior year, he compiled a 9–0 win–loss record and 102 strikeouts in 63 innings pitched.
 He was signed as an amateur free agent by the New York Giants before the 1948 season.